Sweet-and-Sour Tofu with Bok Choy

 When I finally made this tofu again, I added some chopped bok choy so that the meal could be served as one dish, over rice.
 The other update is that since 2009, I’ve basically stopped eating brown rice.
 I finally admitted don’t really like it, and I absolutely hate cooking it.
 So I paired Old Favorite Tofu with white basmati rice.
 Except for frying the tofu, this recipe is super easy and comes together really fast.

-Mix the lemon juice, honey, soy sauce, sriracha, garlic and ginger in a small bowl.
+- Mix the lemon juice, honey, soy sauce, as much sriracha as you'd like, garlic and ginger in a small bowl.
 Add 1 tablespoon water.

 - In a frying pan, warm the oil.
 In one layer, brown the tofu (in two batches if your pan is small), about 4 minutes per side.